CDN Server Locations

-Both Google DNS and OpenDNS support EDNS, however many DNS servers (such as your ISP’s DNS) may not support EDNS.
-Depending upon your situation, you may have to check (and possibly change) your DNS settings in order to be properly routed to the nearest PoP if you are experiencing issues.
-You can use our DNS check tool (which also supports EDNS queries) to get more detailed information.
+Both Google DNS and OpenDNS support EDNS, however many DNS servers (such as your ISP's DNS) may not support EDNS.
+Depending upon your situation, you may have to check (and possibly change) your DNS settings in order to be properly routed to the nearest POP if you are experiencing issues.
+You can use our DNS Checker tool (which also supports EDNS queries) to get more detailed information.

 DNS resolvers are not always responsible for improper routing to the CDN edge server locations.
-A few other things to consider when debugging improper CDN PoP routing include:
+A few other things to consider when debugging improper CDN POP routing include:

 - ISPs may apply a quality of service (traffic shaping).
 Therefore they may handle certain media types differently.

-- Changes in DNS resolvers may result in PoP routing changes (if EDNS is not supported)
+- Changes in DNS resolvers may result in POP routing changes (if EDNS is not supported).